 Noodles with Peanut Sauce

 I use whole wheat spaghetti, peanut butter, sriracha, sesame oil, soy sauce, and veggies to make these delicious Noodles with Peanut Sauce!
 Use more vegetables and less spaghetti to make a lower-carb version of peanut noodles, or see tips in the recipe for a lower-carb pasta you can use for a version that’s lower in carbs.

-I make this with Whole Wheat Spaghetti which is something that’s pretty easy to find, and through the years I’ve adapted the original recipe into one with a lot more veggies and less pasta so it’s a bit more carb-conscious.
-And I LOVE the spicy Peanut-Sriracha sauce used in this recipe, and if whole spaghetti is just too many carbs for you, see below for tips about a new lower-carb spaghetti I’m loving that would also be great for this recipe.
+I make this with Whole Wheat Spaghetti, and through the years I’ve adapted the original recipe into one with a lot more veggies and less pasta so it’s more carb-conscious.
+I LOVE the spicy Peanut-Sriracha sauce used in this recipe, and if whole spaghetti is too many carbs for you, see below for tips about a new lower-carb spaghetti I’m loving that would also be great for this recipe.